Tee Higgins Player Prop Bets for the NFL Playoffs | Cincinnati vs. Kansas City 1/30/2022

 Matchup vs. Kansas City

-- Higgins did not have a touchdown catch in that contest against the Chiefs.
+- Higgins did not have a touchdown catch in that game against the Chiefs.

+- The Chiefs have the NFL's 25th-ranked pass defense this season, giving up 263.6 yards per game through the air.

+- The Chiefs have given up 27 passing TDs this season (1.6 per game), ranking them 16th among NFL defenses.

 Recent Performances

-- In last week's outing against the Titans, Higgins totaled 96 yards on seven receptions.
+- Against the Titans in the AFC Divisional round, Higgins racked up 96 yards on seven receptions (nine targets).

-- Higgins' in his last three games stat line reveals eight catches for 106 yards.
-He averaged 35.3 yards per game, and was targeted 13 times.
+- Higgins has also added eight grabs for 106 yards over his last three outings.
+He was targeted 13 times and put up 35.3 receiving yards per game.

 Higgins' Cincinnati Teammates